Wayne Sousa

-Wayne Philip Sousa is a well-known biologist and ecologist.
+Wayne Philip Sousa is a biologist and ecologist.
 He works at the University of California, Berkeley as a professor and chair of the Department of Integrative Biology.
 His research in community ecology has been in two broad areas: the role of disturbance in structuring natural communities and the ecology of host-parasite interactions.
 In his lab, students work alongside Sousa on research topics such as mangrove forest gap regeneration, the demographics of intertidal algae in California, plant invasions in coastal California grasslands, and rainforest seedlings in Ecuador.

 Intermediate Disturbance Theory: 1979

 Methods

 For his dissertation he studied species diversity on intertidal boulders in Ellwood Beach, California.
 He organized his study by boulder size as well as frequency of being tumbled by the waves; boulders were put into groups of small, intermediate, and large depending on the force it would take a wave to move it.
 The study began in April 1975, and species richness was measured monthly on all three sizes of boulders, until May 1977.

 The surf overturns boulders of all shapes and sizes, but smaller boulders are overturned at a more frequent rate, allowing less time for plants and animals to use them as a resource.
 From this information it appears that the larger boulder would have the greatest diversity, however Sousa found that this hypothesis was incorrect.
 Large boulders usually have less biota than intermediate sized boulders, because they are inundated with one species of red algae, it is only after winter that the algae defoliates when other organisms can inhabit the boulder.

 Sousa discovered barnacles and Ulva, a fast succession species of green alga, inhabit the small boulders; these species essentially “took over” the resources of the boulder before any other organism had an opportunity.
 Intermediate boulders have the most varied communities, consisting numerous types of organisms; this study found barnacles, Ulva, quick succeeding red alga, and sometimes the late accumulating red alga, Gigartina canaliculata was also present.
 These areas are the best in terms of species survival.
 The large, infrequently moving boulders are covered with the Gigartina canaliculata; once this alga dominates the boulder other species get “kicked out” or cannot find space to live there.